paperclipmonkey/vue2-bootstrap-table/README.md

 A simple VueJS 2.0 table component using Bootstrap styles

-CSS relies on a parent supplying bootstrap styles
+CSS relies on a parent supplying styles

 All JS is written in Vue, with no external dependancies